oroinc/documentation/user_guide/filters.rst

 Filters
 =======

-Filers functionality automatically generates a list, all the records of which meet certain requirements.
+Filters functionality automatically generates a list, all the records of which meet certain requirements.
 Basically, you say "I want to see only the records that meet these conditions", specify the conditions and get the list of records.